- Specialist Musculoskeletal Physiotherapy

 - Trigger point dry needling

-Podiatrists Omar Balhas and Alistair McIntosh provide podiatry treatment at Waverley Park Physiotherapy Centre.
+Podiatrist Alistair McIntosh provides podiatry treatment at Waverley Park Physiotherapy Centre.

 Podiatrist Alistair Mcintosh has been a practicing podiatrist for the last 12 years with his own general private practice in Victoria for 10 years.
 He graduated from Charles Sturt University in 2004 with a Bachelor of Health Science (Podiatry).
 He is a member of the Australian Academy of Podiatric Sports Medicine (AAPSM) and Association of Podiatry Australia (APODA).
 He has a special interest in forefoot pain and pathologies.

-Podiatry appointments at Waverley Park Physiotherapy Centre with our podiatry team can be made by calling the clinic or ask at reception.
+Podiatry appointments at Waverley Park Physiotherapy Centre can be made by calling the clinic or please ask at reception.

 Waverley Park Physiotherapy Centre can perform pre-employment physical screening, helping to ensure potential staff are the best available and physically able to meet the requirements of the specified role.